dan-riley/marble_gui/README.md

 * On the robot's page, a linear velocity graph visualizes odometry messages received from the robot
 * Also on the robot's page, a 3D visualization displays OccupancyGrid and PointCloud2 map data received under the robot's namespace.
 * On the Artifact page, a table for the robot can now be found.
 4 artifacts are included and the first artifact includes an image
+* Assuming the DARPA test server is running, on the DARPA page, all three different methods of DARPA reporting should be active.
+The GUI automatically forwards OccupancyGrid, PointCloud2, and PoseArray messages received from robots to DARPA

 ## Trouble Shooting: